pmean/build-website/text/07/NotBlackAndWhilte.md

 benefit their children, even if our knowledge of all of the dimensions of benefit is still somewhat incomplete.
-Second, the decision to breastfeed (and for how long) is a very personal choice and we cannot easily control this in the way we control the dose of a patient\'s medication.
+Second, the decision to breastfeed (and for how long) is a very personal choice and we cannot easily control this in the way we control the dose of a patient's medication.

 So, really, you could argue that randomizing a breastfeeding study is a